 Salicylic acid exfoliates and clears pores, while niacinamide regulates oil and has anti-inflammatory effects.
 These ingredients are great for oily, acne-prone skin.
 Look for products like La Roche-Posay Effaclar Mat and First Aid Beauty Ultra Repair Oil Control Moisturizer.

-How should I adjust my moisturizing routine for oily skin based on seasonal changes?
+How should I adjust my moisturizing routine for oily skin in response to the seasonal changes?

 Adjust your routine with the seasons.
 In summer or humid climates, a hydrating serum might be enough.
 In winter or dry climates, you may need a thicker moisturizer.
 Always choose non-comedogenic, lightweight formulas.